brpeterman/forza-trackir-wrapper/README.md

 ## Limitations

 * Hardcoded to replace the right stick on a DS4 controller.
 It *might* work with a DS3.
 It will almost certainly not work correctly with anything else.
 * Only works with TrackIR.
+Sorry, FaceTrackNoIR users.
+* Vibration does not work.

 ## Acknowledgements